anthonycarbone/anthonycarbone.github.io/_projects/ardet.md

   teaser: /assets/projects/ardet/top.jpeg
 ---

-### Designing and Building an autonomous vehicle for a first-year engineering course.
+### Designing and building an autonomous vehicle for a first-year engineering course.

 For ENGG1000, a first-year Engineering course at UNSW, I led our team of 6 students to win the projects final competition for an autonomous vehicle with a novel mechatronic design.